BM 450x180x70 [4x M8]

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these products have the potential to hinder the diagnostic process after entering the body.
+- Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
+Additionally, small elements of these devices have the potential to complicate diagnosis when they are in the body.

 Handle Neodymium Magnets Carefully